Chapter 12Testing, evaluation, and trace discipline

 This is the most valuable testing pattern enabled by the architecture.
 It catches drift between model versions, between policy versions, between memory states.
 It produces a continuous validation signal at the cost of trace storage and replay infrastructure.

 A practical implementation: maintain a golden trace set, a curated collection of traces that represent the system’s behavioral envelope.
 The set includes routine successful sessions, near-failures the architecture caught, escalations, refusals, and a few representative incidents.
 New releases must reproduce the envelope-respecting behavior on every trace in the set.
 Add to the set when incidents reveal under-covered scenarios; retire traces when they no longer represent realistic input.
+A golden trace set records trials, though, not tasks: a trace documents one attempt, while a task defines the problem and its oracle, and several traces may belong to one task.
+The distinction, and the construction discipline that turns traces into tasks, is developed in Constructing evaluation tasks below.

 Adversarial replay